 Anyone who lives on the West Coast knows of Starbucks, whether they drink coffee or not.
-Actually anyone may know of Starbucks because there are over 16,000 stores world wide.
-When the Seattle-based company first began, the logo consisted of a twin-tailed siren or a melusine.
+Actually, everyone may know of Starbucks because there are over 16,000 stores world wide.
+When the Seattle-based company first began, their logo consisted of a twin-tailed siren, or a melusine.

 The siren is another name for mermaids who lure sailors to their deaths upon the rocks of the tumultuous ocean.
 The melusine specifically refers to a mermaid with a bifurcated tail and is based on a French legend of a woman called Melusine who lived with a man for years before the lure of the sea called her back.
 Other versions have her with a serpent tail.

-It was accepted as part of the culture and Starbucks, through various searches and reasons, chose the siren, partly to represent the Pacific coast on which they began.
-The original Starbucks logo isn’t seen in many places, unless the rumors of it being resurrected are true.
+It was accepted as part of the culture, and Starbucks, through various searches and reasons, chose the siren, partly to represent the Pacific coast on which they began.
+The original Starbucks logo isn’t seen in many places anymore, unless the rumors of it being resurrected are true.
 However, the first store in Pike Place Market in Seattle still sports that original siren.

 But that wasn’t the end of the silliness.
 As you can see from the logo on the right, the dual tails have become even more stylized.
-However, whereas the original looks like two ends of a tail being held up, these now actually are more suggestive of a woman holding her legs over her head.
+However, whereas the original looks like two ends of a tail being held, these now actually are more suggestive of a woman holding her legs over her head (Or maybe she’s holding towels before she gets in her bath).
 Hmm.
 Perhaps the original prints were made to suggest that mariners had sexual congress with denizens of the deep (hence the tail bifurcation) but genitalia is significantly not there in either picture.
 So you can guess what the next complaint was.
 It looks as if a woman is spreading her legs in sexual flagrancy.
 Off with the tail!

 There is one aspect to branding, which is about recognizable symbols and popularity.
 There is another aspect, which is bowing to perceived public pressure and constantly changing one’s image.
 I think Starbucks should have stuck to their guns but then they’re not hurting for money no matter how they brand themselves now.
 However, if I had to vote for the logo I liked best, I’d still like the first one as being more intriguing and identifiable.
 What do you think?